 The Beginner's Guide to Delaware LLCs

 When forming a limited liability company for the purpose of starting a small business or pooling investment assets, the three most popular choices are to incorporate the LLC in your home state, form a Nevada LLC, or form a Delaware LLC.
-You’ve already learned about the overall benefits of an LLC, as well as why so many investors prefer to use a Nevada LLC.
 This brief overview will explain the reasons the third option, a Delaware LLC, might be a great choice to hold a family operating company, real estate portfolio, or securities such as stocks and bonds.

-- Delaware has an income tax, sales tax, or intangible personal property tax.
+Also, Delaware has no income tax, sales tax, or intangible personal property tax.

-- A Delaware LLC allows the members and managers to remain anonymous, making it easier to hide assets from people attempting to uncover the extent of your wealth.
-By naming a local Delaware attorney as the registered agent, you can remove all reference to you and the other investors.
-In fact, the only people who have to know about the income and assets of your Delaware LLC are the folks at the IRS.
+A Delaware LLC allows the members and managers to remain anonymous, making it easier to hide assets from people attempting to uncover the extent of your wealth.
+By naming a local Delaware attorney as the registered agent, you can remove all references to you and the other investors.
+The only people who have to know about the income and assets of your Delaware LLC is the IRS.
 That makes it incredibly difficult for a potential creditor to identify where you have money invested or parked.

-- There are no minimum capital requirements for forming a Delaware LLC.
+There are no minimum capital requirements for forming a Delaware LLC.
 You could establish one with only a few hundred dollars if you wanted.
-This makes it an attractive choice for many start-ups that don’t have a lot of money to invest.
+It makes it an attractive choice for many start-ups that don’t have a lot of money to invest.

 You may already know that the LLC operating agreement is the contract that governs the company’s operations.
 The great thing is that the Delaware Limited Liability Company Act governs a Delaware LLC, providing a firm legal foundation.